larouxn/palindrome/README.md

 Palindrome scripts in a variety of languages

 Spec
-- Upon running the script take in a string (unchecked) from the user
+- Function that takes in a string
-- Notify user if string is already a palindrome
+- Return string if is already a palindrome
-- Notify user if string, even rearanged, can never be a palindrome
+- If string can never be a palindrome return null, nothing, etc.
-- Rearrange the given string to be palindromic and print it to the console
+- Rearrange string to be palindromic and print it to the console if possible